Yummy or too sour? LivePerson Inc. (LPSN) Stock - BOVNews

-Craig Hallum raised the price target for the LivePerson Inc. (NASDAQ:LPSN) stock from “a Hold” to “a Buy”.
-The rating was released on March 03, 2023, according to finviz.
-The research report from KeyBanc Capital Markets has initiated the stock to Overweight, with a price target set at $16.
-The stock was downgraded by Loop Capital, who disclosed in a research note on August 09, 2022, from Buy to Hold and set the price objective to $15.
-In their research brief published May 10, 2022, ROTH Capital analysts upgraded the LivePerson Inc. stock from Neutral to Buy with a price target of $25.
+Credit Suisse lowered the price target for the LivePerson Inc. (NASDAQ:LPSN) stock from “an Underperform” to “a Neutral”.
+The rating was released on March 17, 2023, according to finviz.
+We previously noted in another research note published on March 16, 2023 by ROTH MKM that downgraded the stock from a Buy to a Neutral with a price target of $6 for LPSN stock.
+The research report from Craig Hallum has downgraded the stock from Buy to Hold, with a price target set at $6.
+The stock was upgraded by Craig Hallum, who disclosed in a research note on March 03, 2023, from Hold to Buy and set the price objective to $15.
+In their research brief published September 23, 2022, Credit Suisse analysts initiated the LivePerson Inc. stock to Underperform with a price target of $8.

 The latest trade, Performances and Moving Averages give us the following Picture

-The share price of LivePerson Inc. (NASDAQ:LPSN) raised 3.06% to close Wednesday’s market session at $9.77, higher as compared to yesterday’s close.
-The stock price fluctuated between $9.11 and $9.85 throughout the trading session with the volume trading being 1604056 shares, which represented a significant variation when compared to the three months average volume of 1.00 million shares.
-The firm’s stock price fluctuated -6.95% within the last five trades and -32.48% within the last 30 trades, which was a significant change from the beginning of this year.
-Despite the fact that the share price decreased -18.31% in the last 6 months and -20.37% was subtracted to its value over the previous 3 months.
-LPSN stock is trading at a margin of -16.63%, -20.51% and -20.28% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.
+The share price of LivePerson Inc. (NASDAQ:LPSN) dipped -10.21% to close Monday’s market session at $3.78, lower as compared to yesterday’s close.
+The stock price fluctuated between $3.64 and $4.18 throughout the trading session with the volume trading being 4773736 shares, which represented a significant variation when compared to the three months average volume of 1.44 million shares.
+The firm’s stock price fluctuated -58.09% within the last five trades and -73.75% within the last 30 trades, which was a significant change from the beginning of this year.
+Despite the fact that the share price decreased -65.67% in the last 6 months and -65.42% was subtracted to its value over the previous 3 months.
+LPSN stock is trading at a margin of -63.66%, -68.56% and -68.75% apart from the 20-Day, 50-Day and 200-Day Simple Moving Average prices.

 Sponsored